nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 then InternBuddy is the perfect buddy to accompany you during your internship hunt.

-InternBuddy runs
-using Java 11, and is available on the Windows, macOS and Linux operating systems.
+InternBuddy runs using Java 11, and is available on the Windows, macOS and Linux operating systems.

 <br/>
 <p align="center">
   <img width="400" height="255" src="images/internbuddy-computer.png">
 </p>

+<div style="page-break-after: always;"></div>

 [//]: # (@@author eugenetangkj - reused with modifications)
 [//]: # (Adapted from https://ay2223s1-cs2103t-w17-4.github.io/tp/UserGuide.html#navigating-the-user-guide)